troglobit/finit/README.md

 * *alsa-utils.so*: Restore and save ALSA sound settings on startup/shutdown.  _Optional plugin._

-* *bootmisc.so*: Setup necessary files for UTMP, tracks logins at boot.
+* *bootmisc.so*: Setup necessary files and system directories for, e.g., UTMP (tracks logins at boot).
+This plugin is central to get a working system and runs at `HOOK_BASEFS_UP`.
+The `/var`, `/run`, and `/dev` file systems must be writable for this plugin to work.

+  Note: On an embedded system both `/var` and `/run` can be `tmpfs` RAM disks and `/dev` is usually a `devtmpfs`.
+This must be defined in the `/etc/fstab` file and in the Linux kernel config.

 * *dbus.so*: Setup and start system message bus, D-Bus, at boot.
   _Optional plugin._